eriksjolund/podman-socket-activation/README.md

 Title suggestions:

+* "_How socket activation achieves improved security and native network throughput speed for a container_"

 * "_How socket activation lets Podman run a network server even with the container network disabled_"

 * "_Improve security and get native network throughput speed by using socket activation_"